egg5154/MolSculptor/README.md

 For example in AR/GR case, you can use [make_init_molecule.ipynb](cases/case_ar-gr/make_init_molecule.ipynb) to create `init_search_molecule.pkl`.
 The `.pkl` file will be saved in `${YOUR_NOTEBOOK_PATH}/init_molecule`.

 ##### Choosing a suitable noise schedule
-You can use [noising-denoising_test.py](tools/noising-denoising_test.py) and [noising-denoising_analysis.ipynb](cases/case_ar-gr/noising-denoising_analysis.ipynb) to exmaine the relationship between diffusion timestep and molecular similarity, validity and other optimization/generation related metrics.
+Use the provided scripts [noising-denoising_test.py](tools/noising-denoising_test.py) and [noising-denoising_analysis.ipynb](cases/case_ar-gr/noising-denoising_analysis.ipynb) to analyze the relationship between the diffusion timestep and key generation metrics for your starting molecule.
 ```
 bash tools/noising-denoising_test.sh <path of init_search_molecule.pkl>
 ```
 ##### Create pocket features (optional)
-Pocket features can be used as additional information in our docking surrogate model.
+Providing pocket features can improve the accuracy of the docking surrogate model.
+This step requires a separate environment for ESM-2.

 To create pocket features, you need to create a new environment for [ESM-2](https://github.com/facebookresearch/esm) first.
 ```